slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Nate has grown and sold several businesses, and he’s found that there’s a critical tipping point in each business (typically when it hits $5,000,000 in revenue) where he begins to burn out and lose interest.
 Instead of fighting this, he’s adopted the “Serial Entrepreneur” approach and will sell his equity or the entire business, once a project passes a certain revenue threshold.

 - Jeff Bezos summed this up when he said “Your margin is my opportunity.”
 The key to business and investing success isn’t finding an advantage.
 It’s having a sustainable advantage.
 Something that others either can’t or aren’t willing to copy once your idea is exposed and patents expire.

-social adeptness is balancing two seemingly opposing social strategies: competing and cooperating
+- social adeptness is balancing two seemingly opposing social strategies: competing and cooperating

-É por isso que não tenho patrão, para não me cortarem a criatividade. -- Cesar Borja
+- É por isso que não tenho patrão, para não me cortarem a criatividade. -- Cesar Borja

-The more people pay for something, the more they value it.

-One of my favorite pg ideas: "When something is described as a toy, that means it has everything an idea needs except being important.
+- One of my favorite pg ideas: "When something is described as a toy, that means it has everything an idea needs except being important.
 It's cool; users love it; it just doesn't matter.
 But if you're living in the future and you build something cool that users love, it may matter more than outsiders think."

-I'm not surprised that high-end retail is still doing fine.
-People want the luxury purchasing experience to be luxurious -- they'd rather buy their luxury goods in boutiques than get them delivered in a cardboard box from Amazon.
-Part of that may simply be wariness about spending a lot of money on stuff that's going to be shipped and could be lost, but that's not all.
-Owning the luxury goods themselves is only part of the experience -- being treated well during the purchase and during future customer service interactions is a big part of the draw of luxury items.
-You don't get that from most online retailers.

-Start with something I'm interested in.
-Don't worry about the theory; just focus on solving the problem.
-Solve the problem; start broadening my focus from there. <- on learning programming

-For example, if you’re an entrepreneur who opens a coffee shop, you’ll have a lot of ways you can make money.
-You can sell coffee, cakes, paintings, merchandise, and more.
-But each of those things will not contribute to your success in an equal way.
-While there is value in the discovery process, once you’ve found the variable that matters most, you should place more time on that one and less on the others.
-The importance of finding this variable cannot be overstated.

 Money is energy and the expression of your creativity.

 Moonshot: 10X bigger instead of 10%. imply a new process not an optimization.
 Aiming for something that is 10x better vs 10% better is 100 times more worth it… but never 100 times harder.

-Raising money:
-The problem is that investors are too easy when it comes to giving second, third, fourth, fifth, sixth chances...
+Raising money: The problem is that investors are too easy when it comes to giving second, third, fourth, fifth, sixth chances...
 And they absolutely suck at giving first chances to the right people.
 Investors just sit there and assume that the right people will find them, but they don't.
 The right people are too busy working to be chasing down investors 24/7.
 The first-timers who end up getting funded over and over again are usually the ones who network 24/7 and their only real talent is seducing investors who confuse their well-rehearsed talk for passion and intelligence.

-startups are similar to biological life.
+- startups are similar to biological life.
 Wherever the conditions are hospitable, life already exists.
 The difference is that startups live in an economic rather than a biological environment. -> funds dont mind that u fail if they have also some winners
+- there's not a lot competition neither a lot of people looking for change. our biggest competitor is indifference and inaction. people are already solving their problems, better or worse. very few people are always researching for something better.
+- The biggest assumption I ever made in business is that most people are telling me the truth.
+Most people have no idea what truth is.

 1) Do networking and listen.
 It's not about how great you are in your wildest dreams.
 2) Deliver a little bit more than expected.
 That'll help to get you some recommendations.